qenta-cee/checkout-api-client-php/README.md

 Checkout API client specific implementations in PHP.
 For example communication with REST API.

 ## Installation:
-`composer install` installs all required dependencies
+`composer install` installs all required dependencies.

 ## Coding Standards:
-Code in this module should follow the coding standards defined in PSR-1 and PSR-2 (http://www.php-fig.org/psr/)
+Code in this module should follow the coding standards defined in PSR-1 and PSR-2 (http://www.php-fig.org/psr/).

 ## Project structure
 For the instantiation of objects Zend\ServiceManager is used.
 Zend\ServiceManager can be replaced by the service manager or dependency injection of your choice.

 ### PHPCS
-`composer cs-check` checks for fulfillment of coding standards `composer cs-fix` fixes code according to coding standards
+`composer cs-check` checks for fulfillment of coding standards.
+`composer cs-fix` fixes code according to coding standards.

 ## Test suites:
 ### PHPUnit
-`composer test` runs full testsuite
+`composer test` runs full testsuite.
-`composer test-reports` runs full testsuite and creates coverage reports
+`composer test-reports` runs full testsuite and creates coverage reports.